KWIT

 KWIT (90.3 FM) is the National Public Radio member station for Sioux City, Iowa and northwestern Iowa.
 It airs a mix of NPR programming and classical music.
 Owned by Western Iowa Tech Community College, it operates a full-time satellite, KOJI (90.7 FM) in Okoboji, Iowa.
 It is the largest NPR station in Iowa that is not a part of Iowa Public Radio.

 KWIT signed on for the first time on January 31, 1978.
 Prior to then, most of the area got grade B coverage from WOI in Ames, and from KUSD in Vermillion, South Dakota.
+KWIT is the first radio station to broadcast on HD radio in Sioux City.

 After several years of branding as "KWIT-KOJI", in 2017 it adopted the on-air name "Siouxland Public Media".

+Syndicated Shows

+Iowa Basement Tapes

+Iowa Basement Tapes is an American weekly hour-long radio program created by host Kristian Day and produced in collaboration with KFMG-LP (98.9 FM).
+The show focuses on Iowa's history in punk rock, garage, metal, and electronic.
+It is syndicated on KWIT (90.3FM) and KOJI (90.7FM) broadcasting on Fridays from 11PM to Midnight.